prakol16/CS166-final-project-bloomier-filters/index.md

 while still allowing the construction to succeed in a reasonable time?
 While we proved that $$m=2n$$ is enough (and this is good enough for the asymptotic bound), a closer theoretical analysis or emperical observations will show that $$m=1.23n$$ is about the minimum you can get away with.
 Thus, with a false positive rate of $$\epsilon$$, we need $$1.23\left(\log R + \log\epsilon^{-1}\right)$$ bits per element for an immutable filter.
 Compare this to our wish of $$\log R$$ bits per element when we were wishing that all the books were simply titled $$0, 1, \dots n-1$$, and I'd say we came surprisingly close!
+In fact, a theoretical lower bound is that we need at least
+$$\log R + \log\epsilon^{-1}$$ bits per element.
+We won't do a formal proof here, but roughly, $$\log R$$ comes from the fact that we need to store the database index of each book, and since there are $$R$$ databases, this requires $$\log R$$ bits, and the $$\log\epsilon^{-1}$$ comes from the same place as the well-known bound that at least $$\log\epsilon^{-1}$$ bits are required even for an ordinary bloom filter to answer set membership queries with a false probability rate of $$\epsilon$$.
+Therefore, we have only a 23% "overhead" compared to the theoretical optimal.

-But can we actually do better, by reducing this 23% "overhead" to something even smaller?
-As Keith says so often, if the answer was no, we probably wouldn't be asking, so continue over to part two to see how low we can actually get this overhead down to.
+But can we actually do better, by reducing this 23% overhead to something even smaller?
+As Keith says so often, if the answer was no, we probably wouldn't be asking, so continue over to <a href="/part2">part two</a> to see how low we can actually get this overhead down to.